davidmoten/rxjava-extras/README.md

     RetryWhen.delay(10, TimeUnit.SECONDS).build());
 ```

-### Retry after a constant delay with a maximumjust( number of retries
+### Retry after a constant delay with a maximum number of retries

 ```java
 observable.retryWhen(